If you’re not sure what a first-person narrative point of view is, or how to use it effectively in your fiction writing, this post is for you.

 Point of view (POV) describes whose head we’re in when we read a book ... from whose perspective we discover what’s going on – and the smells, sounds, sights and emotions involved.

-POV can be tricky – it’s probably the one thing I see beginner authors stumbling over the most.
-My aim is to keep the guidance as straightforward as possible, not because I think you should only do it this way or that way, but because most people (myself included) handle complexity best when they start with the foundations and build up and out.
+POV can be tricky and my aim is to keep the guidance as straightforward as possible, not because I think you should only do it this way or that way, but because most people (myself included) handle complexity best when they start with the foundations and build up and outwards.

 Why should you bother nailing POV?

 Pro editors and experienced writers agree on one thing: it’s worth the beginner author’s time to understand POV so that they can make decisions about which to use, where, and why.
 Consider the following:

 There are multiple ways in which to narrate a novel.
 Some are more popular than others, and some easier to master.
 What you choose will shape not only the story you tell but also your readers’ understanding of it.
 The options are as follows:

 First-person narrative POVs are the most intimate, the most immediate, but they’re less flexible.
 The pronouns used are ‘I’ and ‘we’.
 The reader is privy to an individual character’s thoughts, emotions and experiences, all told through a distinctive voice.

 We can only see, hear, smell and feel what the character sees, hears, smells and feels.
 We are compelled to move through the story knowing only what they know, and at their pace.

 However, used throughout an entire novel, from on character only, it can be problematic for the following reasons:

 Example: Not relying on ‘I’